Webman Session Management

 $session->forget(['name', 'age']);

-Additionally, the system provides a delete method, which, unlike forget, can only delete one item.
+Additionally, the system provides the delete method, which differs from forget in that delete can only delete one item.

 $session = $request->session();